Our website is best

 ICD-10 Code

-It is a diagnosis code, indicating the sickness condition for which treatment is being received and is, therefore, compulsory on all medicine applications and prescriptions.
+An ICD-10 code is a diagnosis code, indicating the illness or condition for which treatment is being received and is, therefore, compulsory on all medicine applications and prescriptions.

 ICON (Independent Clinical Oncology Network)